 SCP Tech Brief: Is Spray-Lock Concrete Protection a Bond Breaker

 “Are Spray-Lock Concrete Protection (SCP) products bond breakers?”
 To answer this question, we need to define a bond breaker and examine how SCP reacts in the concrete matrix.
 A bond breaker is a product that forms varying layers of separation between contact surfaces.
-SCP is a penetrating concrete treatment that does not change the surface of the concrete.
-An SCP application is not a coating and has no negative effect on bond integrity.
+SCP products are a penetrating concrete treatment that does not change the surface of the concrete.
+An SCP application is not a coating and has no negative effect on bond integrity

 In the ASTM C1583 test method, the concrete sample is cleaned of surface contaminants and loose or deteriorated concrete.
 The sample is then prepared to the typical surface conditions of the in-place concrete structure.
 The test material is applied and cured in accordance with the manufacturer’s specifications.
 After cure, a core drill is used to make a circular cut perpendicular to the surface.
 The test material is left intact on the concrete substrate, while a steel disk is attached to the top of the material using an epoxy adhesive.
 A tensile loading device is then attached to the steel disk to apply a tensile load to the test sample with force parallel to the vertical axis of the specimen.
 The load is applied until failure, and results are recorded.
 Photo 1 shows a pull-off sample from a concrete slab.